-Our book value per common share was\$15.90 as of December 31, 2018 down from \$16.85 as of December 31, 2017 as year-end interest rate declines caused losses in our hedge portfolio.
-Given the economic environment, we continue to seek high yielding investment opportunities that will deliver a durable dividend to our shareholders while managing risk.
+Our book value per common share was\$16.15 as of December 31, 2019, up from \$15.90 as of December 31, 2018, as interest rate declines during the year increased the value of our Agency MBS, Non-Agency RMBS and Loans held for investment, and reduced the value of our hedge portfolio.
+We continue to seek high yielding investment opportunities that will deliver a durable dividend to our shareholders while managing risk.